Chapter 1 Introductory Statistics in R

 Figure 1.2: Density plot showing left-skewed distribution for the gpa.endyr1 variable

-To generate even more complex distributional plots first we need to perform some data processing.
-In tidyverse there is package called tidyr (Wickham, 2021) which is mainly comprised of two main functions: pivot_longer() and pivot_wider().
-The purpose of the pivot_longer() function is to collect variables in a dataset and create a tall (or longer) dataset (this is typically known as going from wide-to-tall or wide-to-long format).
-We specify the variables (or columns) we want to pivot (here the c(gpa.endyr1, hs.pct, act) part of the code), the name of the new variable (here called variables) storing the column names, and the variable name that will store the values (here called value).
-The pivot_wider() function essentially does the opposite, turning a tall data frame into a wide format.
+To generate even more complex distributional plots, first we need to perform some data processing.
+Above we saw pivot_longer().
+The purpose of the pivot_longer() function is to collect variables in a dataset and create a tall (or longer, wide-to-long) dataset.
+We specify the variables (or columns) we want to pivot (the c(gpa.endyr1, hs.pct, act) part in the below code), the name of the new variable (here called var_names) storing the column names, and the variable name that will store the values (here called values).

 head(uadata)